 According to the National Fire Protection Association (NFPA), heating equipment is the leading cause of fire deaths with portable space heaters accounting for 4 out of 5 home heating fire deaths.

 Deputy Chief of Fire Prevention Greg Cherry said, “Taking appropriate precautions can prevent most heating fires.
 Be aware of the surroundings by establishing a three-foot zone around fireplaces, space heaters, wood stoves, candles, and radiators and keeping anything that can burn out of that zone.
 Avoid placing objects, especially flammable objects such as bedding, newspapers, magazines, clothing, and curtains, too close to the heating source.
 Also, establish a three-foot child and pet-free zone around the heater, and never put a space heater in a child's room.”

 Cherry added, “All houses, apartments, and apartment buildings are required to have a permanent heat source as required by code.
 Portable or space heaters can be used as a supplemental heat source but not as the main source of heat.”

 The Paducah Fire Department also encourages everyone to have a fire escape plan and to have working smoke alarms in their home.
 If the home is heated by gas, a carbon monoxide (CO) detector should be installed.
 For those who live in an apartment building, know where the exits are located.
 Also, be aware of items that may be needed in case of an emergency.
 Keep a telephone, hearing aids, eyeglasses, and aids such as walkers, canes, or wheelchairs, nearby.

-To keep your family safe this winter season, the Paducah Fire Department encourages the public to follow these heating reminders:
+To keep your family safe this winter season, the Paducah Fire Department is providing additional heating reminders: